JetBrains/create-react-kotlin-app/README.md

 ## What’s Inside?

 The tools used by Create React Kotlin App are subject to change.
-Currently it is a thin layer on top of many amazing community projects, such as:
+Currently it is a thin layer on top of other projects, such as:

 * KotlinC-JS Compiler
 * Kotlin React wrapper